Registered partnership

 Registered partnership in a location of your choice

-It is possible to hold your registration ceremony almost anywhere within the municipality of Schagen.
+It is possible to hold your partnership registration ceremony almost anywhere within the municipality of Schagen.
 There are a number of important conditions:

-• There must be public access to the venue.
+- There must be public access to the venue.

-• Various amenities must be present.
+- Various amenities must be present.
 For example: toilets, tables, chairs and a changing area.

-• We will need consent from the venue’s owner or operator.
-This is also applies to your own home.
-The owner can give his consent with the formConsent by owner/occupier for wedding/registered partnership venue
+- We will need a consent form from the venue’s owner or operator.
+This also applies if using your own home.
+The owner can use the Consent by owner/occupier for wedding/registered partnership venue to communicate his/her consent.
+You will need this consent when making the notification.
+You must choose an officiant yourself.

 Wedding registrars